 - Run from 9:00 - 1:00 p.m.

 - Visitors must bring their own lunch: lunch is not provided.

 - Each visitor will need to present a completed liability waiver upon arrival.

 - Cost $10 per visitor

 As part of our education program for school-age kids, we strongly encourage completion of a community service project to make a difference now for the pets in our care.

 Need some help getting started?
-Download our service project booklet to see dozens of do-it-yourself projects or scroll down for more ideas!
+Download our service project booklet below to see dozens of do-it-yourself projects.

 Where are the HSSA Classrooms?

 If you are visiting HSSA's Education Department, you will want to go to the coral Education building.